-Under normal market circumstances, the proceeds from the sale of Shares, net of the Fund's fees and expenses, are invested by the Fund to pursue its investment program and objectives as soon as practicable (but not in excess of six months), consistent with market conditions and the availability of suitable investments, after receipt of such proceeds by the Fund.
+After the Minimum Offering Requirement has been satisfied, under normal market circumstances, the proceeds from the sale of Shares, net of the Fund's fees and expenses, are invested by the Fund to pursue its investment program and objectives as soon as practicable (but not in excess of six months), consistent with market conditions and the availability of suitable investments, after receipt of such proceeds by the Fund.
 See "Other Risks - Availability of Investment Opportunities" for a discussion of the timing of the Fund's investments, market conditions and other considerations relevant to the timing of the Fund's investments generally.

-The Fund will pay the Advisor the full amount of the Management Fee during any period prior to which any of the Fund's assets (including any proceeds received by the Fund from the offering of Shares) are invested in Investment Funds.
+The Fund will pay the Advisor the full amount of the Management Fee during any period prior to which any of the Fund's assets (including any proceeds received by the Fund from the offering of Shares) are invested in Investment Funds, except that no Management Fee will be earned by the Advisor prior to the satisfaction of the Minimum Offering Requirement.